 The chances are that if you don't have a cocoa powder in the house, you are very unlikely to have a tub of carob powder bouncing around, but it's worth mentioning this substitution too.

 Carob is the equivalent of chocolate and the carob powder can be used instead of cocoa powder.
-I would use the carob powder in the same way as cocoa powder and I’ve previously made these delicious carob truffles.
-Some people find it less strong (or more) than cocoa powder, but that’s personal preference.
+I would use the carob powder in the same way as cocoa powder and I've previously made these delicious carob truffles.
+Some people find it less strong (or more) than cocoa powder, but that's a personal preference.
+I normally replace the carob powder for cocoa powder in a ratio of 1:1.

 The fab thing about carob is that it's naturally caffeine-free, so if you are one of the people who gets headache when you eat chocolate, you should be able to eat carob cakes or sweets without any problem.